Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Accra and Tehran.
+To all the kids in Sao Paulo and Beijing.

 I'm losing my edge.